ayanagriffin/portfolio-v2/content/projects/PostItPolitics.md

 showInProjects: true
 ---

-A web app that condenses information about political candidates to help people be more informed and encouraged to vote.
-These candidates and their positions are then brought right to your living room via Augmented Reality.
+A web app that condenses political information, then brings candidates into your living room via augmented reality.